 - The built-in camera cannot be shared by more than one software application.
-Exit the current application before launching another.
-The viewfinder may show some noise, for example horizontal streaks, when you are viewing a rapid-moving object.
-This - ☐ If the problem persists, restart your computer.
+Exit the current application before launching another. - □ The viewfinder may show some noise, for example horizontal streaks, when you are viewing a rapid-moving object.
+This is normal and does not indicate a malfunction. - □ If the problem persists, restart your computer.